kevinburke/go-bindata/README.md

 ## bindata

-(This fork is maintained by Kevin Burke.
-Don't expect many new features, though I will take a look at PR's).
+*This fork is maintained by Kevin Burke.
+Don't expect many new features, though I will take a look at PR's.
+Changes made include:*

+- Atomic writes; generated file cannot be read while partially complete.

+- Generated code is run through go fmt.

+- ByName is not public

+- Some errors in file writes not ignored.

 This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip